Author’s Note: 10 Yuan are about 1.45$ or 1.29€

 “I … I made more than those two bowls.”
 He hurried back to the cupboard, took out another set of bowl and filled one of them to the brim.
 “Here.”
 He carried it to Su Yan and pushed it into his hands before the dog could get ideas again.
 “I’ll get you another pair of chopsticks too.”
 He put the dirty bowls away and took out two pairs of chopsticks, handing one to Su Yan before he sat down opposite him with his.

 With his food secured, Su Yan also looked a lot better.
 “Thank you!
 Let’s eat then!”
 He didn’t wait for an answer and just started to stuff himself.

 Nie Chang shook his head.
 Well, as long as his darling was happy … That was the most important thing after all.

 This is the end of the main series, Lovely Writing System.
 Thank you for reading this far!

 For now, I’ll take a break that I’ll use to write more chapters for Like a Ray in My Night and some other short things I’ve planned.
-After that, I’ll return with two LWS extras: One about security guard Li Min from the first volume and another one about Su Yan and Nie Chang two years down the road.
+After that, I’ll return with three LWS extras: One about security guard Li Ming from the first volume and another two about Su Yan and Nie Chang two years down the road.